open-o11y/opentelemetry-collector-o11y/README.md

  invokes the factory code inside the Prometheus Remote Write Exporter package to create an instance of the Prometheus Remote Write Exporter.
-When invoked, factory uses the exporter helper package to wrap the Exporter implementation inside the MetricExporter interface, and returns the instance to the Collector Application. **The factory can also pass in an Sig V4[link to code] interceptor-attached http.Client to the exporter**.
+When invoked, factory uses the exporter helper package to wrap the Exporter implementation inside the MetricExporter interface, and returns the instance to the Collector Application. **The factory can also pass in an [Sig V4 interceptor-attached http.Client](https://github.com/open-o11y/opentelemetry-collector-o11y/blob/dd88d38914fc2b9faa5e3dd26606e3a4a46934c2/exporter/prometheusremotewriteexporter/factory.go#L181) to the exporter**.
 Finally, the Collector Application assembles the export pipeline with the exporter.
 During an export operation, the exporter behaves the same, but the interceptor-attached http.Client performs signing of each request.